OneDreamForWin/OneDream/README.md

 So, now without rushing to hospitals in search of bed users can check if there is available bed or not by using our app!
 We've also added an **unique feature** in our app like users can directly contact the hospitals by calling them directly to ask for any queries.
 Hence, we've taken a small initiative this small initiative is an effective way to manage the crisis situation.

+## What makes the App Unique?

+- Realtime Data of the bed, So in case of emergency the user is up to date with the availability of the beds.
+- Hospital Can Register and update the bed count from the app itself which is very easy and handly compared to maintaining in a desktop software.
+- The user (Patient) can directly call the hospital via the app.
+No need to google number online.
+- Search any hospital in the city/ state by name within the app.

 ## Technology STACK